vijk777/fnn/README.md

 ###  Hardware

-A CPU-only machine is available, but a modern GPU is recommended (tested on NVIDIA 3090, A10, and A100).
+CPU-only support is available, but a modern GPU is recommended (tested on NVIDIA 3090, A10, and A100).

 ### Software